 Convert WMA to WAV

-You can convert WMA file to WAV as well as to variety of other formats with free online converter.
+You can convert wma audio format to wav as well as to variety of other audio track formats with free online converter.

 Windows Media Audio File